BitBard22/Academic-assessment-portal/README.md

 * **Violation Counter:** If a user attempts more than 3 security breaches (screenshots or tab switching), the exam terminates instantly.
 * **24-Hour Lockout:** Students who fail (score < 5/10) or are disqualified due to violations are locked out of that subject for 24 hours using `localStorage`.
 * **Camera Lock:** Access is denied unless a live laptop camera is detected.

-* **Anti-Cheat Triggers:** Detects screenshots, tab switching, and unauthorized shortcuts.
+* **Anti-Cheat Triggers:** Detects screenshots, tab switching, and unauthorized shortcuts.Disables right-click (context menu) and blocks common screen-capture keyboard shortcuts.
 * **Smart Lockout:** Automatically terminates the exam after 3 violations and enforces a 24-hour retake penalty.
 * **Performance Tracking:** Vertical subject navigation with a 5-minute timer and automated result reporting.

 ### 💻 Technical Highlights